 Covering this chapter will be somewhat brief as there was only 1 citation.
 The rest of the chapter was a short intro to the program and the story of the Hartwig’s journey back to health using the Whole30.
-There are many anecdotes littered throughout the book that I will not be covering as they are irrelevant to reviewing the science behind It Starts With Food.
+There are many anecdotes littered throughout the book that I will not be covering as they are mostly irrelevant to reviewing the science behind It Starts With Food.
 Anecdotes can be a powerful mechanism for persuading people but as the saying goes, the plural of anecdote is not data.
+I discuss the role of anecdotes and where they might be useful over in this blog post:

 “The food you eat either makes you more healthy or less healthy.
 Those are your options.”